 Or it may mean buckling down and finding a new support system in your area.
-You can reach out to local church congregations, mom groups at the library, making friends at storytime, or looking for a mom group online.
+You can reach out to local church congregations, mom groups at the library, make friends at storytime, or look for a mom group online.
 It can be whatever you decide it should look like.

 In any case, having a support network is awesome.
 It isn’t explicitly required to sleep train, but it sure does make things easier.

 Some families decide they don’t want to tackle sleep training alone.
 These families decide to invest in sleep consultants or sleep trainers to help them along their journey to a better night’s sleep.

 That’s awesome.
 However, a pediatric sleep coach isn’t a requirement for successful sleep training.
 Most families can manage without one just fine.